nolanyee/data-science-portfolio/README.md

   * [__Sudoku Solver__](sudoku-solver/README.md): A program that solves any solvable Sudoku puzzle and can generate random solvable puzzles.
 The algorithm is based on set theory and depth first search.
     * *Skills: Python, Algorithms*

-  * [__Final Exam Scheduler__](final-exam-scheduler/README.md): A program uses graph coloring theory to generate a final exam schedule from students' enrollment data.
+  * [__Final Exam Scheduler__](final-exam-scheduler/README.md): A program that uses graph coloring theory to generate a final exam schedule from students' enrollment data.
 It includes a Monte-Carlo simulation function to profile time complexity.
     * *Skills: Python, Algorithms, Monte-Carlo Simulation*

   * [__Flock Simulator__](flock-simulator/README.md): A program that simulates a flock of birds in flight (or perhaps a swarm of bees).
 The birds are trapped in the window and fly around.
 The user can act as a predator and chase the birds around the window.